Cokethorpe School: History

 Cokethorpe School is a joint Church of England and Roman Catholic foundation.
 The chapel is on the golf course on the school grounds.
 It is the former parish church of Hardwick and was restored and extended in 1973.

 In 1985, the roof of the northwest wing was studied while the building was being repaired.
 In 1986 work began on the construction of further buildings.
-The School started admitting girls in 1992 and opened a Prep School in 1994.
+The school started admitting girls in 1992 and opened a Prep School in 1994.
 The boarding facility was closed in 2003.

 Facilities

-The school runs out of an 18th-century Grade II* listed Queen Anne style country house.
-The grounds include a chapel, rugby/football pitches, and astro pitches.
-A carved ‘giant’ peacock stands at the central crossroads within the school grounds.
-Cokethorpe has a strong sporting tradition with students playing national age group rugby and England women's hockey.
+The school is in a Grade II* listed 18th-century Queen Anne style country house.